Donna Fiducia: Career

-Fiducia did some acting in the first rap-influenced feature-length movie, Tougher Than Leather with Run DMC, and on the 1980 CBS television show The Equalizer in which she played a newscaster.
+Fiducia did some acting in the first rap-influenced feature-length movie, Tougher Than Leather with Run DMC, and on the CBS television show The Equalizer playing newscaster Diane Waters in the 1986 episode "The Cup".
 In 2006, she was in the movie Being Michael Madsen in which she again played a reporter.

 Education

 Fiducia graduated from Columbia High School in Maplewood, New Jersey in 1975, and graduated magna cum laude from Seton Hall with degrees in communications and political science.
 She was active in the college's radio station, WSOU-FM.
 Fiducia also studied flute and piccolo during this time.

-Cowboy Logic Radio

-In 2013, Fiducia co-founded WDFP-Restoring America Radio, an Internet-based Conservative Talk Radio network.
-She co-hosts Cowboy Logic Radio with Don Neuen.
-Fiducia and Neuen partnered with Major General Paul E. Vallely and his organization, Stand Up America US and are members of the Stand Up America US Kitchen Cabinet of Advisors.